Beaches Turks & Caicos Islands With Kids Full Review

-For the second October in a row we’ve vacationed on Turks & Caicos Islands.
+For the second October in a row, we've vacationed on Turks & Caicos Islands at Beaches Resort & Spa.

-After my series of posts last year that covered what we did and loved, I decided to go a little deeper with this year’s post.and answer some questions I’ve received over the year.
-The majority of the questions I’ve received were centered on helping people decide if this is the island for them and their families, and technical questions that centered on the actual travel aspect and what there is to do on the island itself.
-I can answer most of those questions now… although for both trips we stayed on the resort, and didn’t venture off.
-We tend to stay at resorts that have enough for us to do so we don’t have to leave, or that are close to major attractions.
+After my post last year that covered what we did and loved, I decided to go a little deeper with this year's post.and answer some questions I've received over the year.
+The majority of the questions I've received were centered on helping people decide if this is the island for them and their families, and technical questions that centered on the actual travel aspect and what there is to do on the island itself.
+I can answer most of those questions now… although for both trips we stayed on the resort at Beaches Resort & Spa, and didn't venture off.
+We tend to stay at resorts that have enough for us to do so we don't have to leave, or that are close to major attractions.
 Knowing that I did get these questions, I asked a couple locals what else there was to do on Turks & Caicos with kids so that I could share more.